David-Almaguer-La-Rosa/David-Almaguer-La-Rosa-Portfolio/README.md

-# Portfolio
-Learning how to do my data science portfolio

-# Project 1
+# Projects

+# Project 1: Do the attributes of a product influence the choice of consumers?
+A consumer preferences model for tourism sector
-Rating-based conjonint analysis
+Rating based-conjoint analysis